sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 ### Observing the hardware health and environmental impact of the monitored hosts

-The **Hardware Sentry - Host** dashboard exposes all the observability and sustainability data available for the monitored host, and notably:
+The **Hardware Sentry - Host** dashboard summarizes the essential hardware health and sustainability data available for the monitored host.
+You can access it from the list of hosts in the **Hardware Sentry - Sites** dashboard: click on a **host > View hardware dashboard**.

+This dashboard includes:

 * the status of its internal components
 * the network traffic